Chimera Golf Club (702) 951-1500

 Pegasus, Serpent, Goat and Lion.
 On course golfers will find that the cart paths are permanently marked at 100, 150 and 200 yards, and sprinkler heads are measured to the

 center of the green.
 Pin placement sheets are located in the front of the lushly upholstered golf carts, which also include ball/club washers plus ice chests.

 A group of relatively short par fours create some interesting risk/reward opportunities, affording long hitters a chance to set up for possible eagles and likely birdies.
 The 292 yard

-7th is reachable off the tee, though a set of deep front bunkers may convince golfers to take a more cautious approach.
-There also are opportunities to cut distances with accurate
+par four 16thth is reachable off the tee, though a set of deep front bunkers may convince golfers to take a more cautious approach.
+There also are opportunities to cut distances

-shots over lakes or ponds, on doglegs that require both distance and acuracy.
-The 440 yard 9th and 404 yard 18th are wonderful finishing holes on each side, with beautiful
+with accurate shots over lakes or ponds, on doglegs that require both distance and accuracy.
+The 436 yard 9th and 402 yard 18th are wonderful finishing holes on each side,

 As with all great designs, Chimera presents an interesting group of par threes.
 These four holes measure between 159 and 200 yards from the tips, with the 200 yard 6th a good

 challenge as the 11th ranked hole.
 Hazards in the form of waste areas, sand bunkers and water are highlighted on each of these holes, which for the average golfer (playing from

 the GOAT tees) can be played with short or mid irons.
 Though the putting surfaces are often contoured, the surrounding complexes provide ample opportunities for recoveries.

 The par fives are also reasonable in length, and are reachable in two for long hitters.